Meet the new SlotsUp. Learn what's changed.

 Sports betting also reached new heights in 2024, generating $1.09 billion in revenue, an 8.7% year-on-year increase.
 The total amount wagered, or handle, hit an all-time high of $12.77 billion, with $12.27 billion bet online.

-FanDuel, operating under Meadowlands, led the sector with $459.4 million in revenue, followed by DraftKings at $289.1 million.
-BetMGM and Borgata rounded out the top three with $70.7 million.
-Despite these gains, December proved challenging for sports betting, with revenue dropping 42.6% compared to the same month the previous year due to customer-friendly outcomes.
+Despite these gains, December proved challenging for sportsbooks, with revenue dropping 42.6% compared to the same month in 2023 due to customer-friendly outcomes.

 While online gaming and sports betting set records, land-based casinos experienced a slight downturn, with revenue falling 1.1% to $2.82 billion.
 Slot machine revenue dipped by 0.7% to $2.10 billion, and table games saw a 2% decline, bringing in $721 million.

-However, physical casinos remained the state’s largest gambling revenue source.
+Physical casinos, however, remained the state’s largest revenue source.
 Borgata led the market with $738.1 million, followed by Hard Rock at $544.9 million and Ocean Resort at $409.7 million.

-December marked another strong month for online gaming, with revenue reaching a record $228 million, up 26.5% year-on-year and setting a fifth consecutive monthly record.
-DraftKings led the way in December, earning $51.3 million, followed closely by FanDuel and Golden Nugget.
+December still marked another high for online gaming, with revenue reaching $228 million, up 26.5% year-on-year and setting a fifth consecutive monthly record.
+DraftKings led the month with $51.3 million, followed by FanDuel and Golden Nugget.